-Whether you have decided that you want a natural birth, a medicated birth, a home birth, a birth center birth, or hospital birth, every expectant mother needs to have some tools to keep herself comfortable while in labor.
-Even if it’s just for the early labor part.
-(FYI, hospitals won’t admit you until you are in active labor.
-So you’re on your own in the beginning.)
-This is why it’s important to know what natural pain relief options are available to keep yourself as relaxed and comfortable as possible, so you don’t rush to the hospital too early.
-Some of these are obvious options, and others are not.
-Here are 20 natural pain relief options available to you during labor.
+Whether you want an unmedicated birth, a medicated birth, a home birth, a birth center birth, or a hospital birth, every expectant mother needs to have some ways to keep herself comfortable while in labor, even if it’s just for the early labor part.
+(Hospitals won’t typically admit you until you are in active labor, so you’re on your own in the beginning.)

 1. Massage

 Touch is incredibly powerful to the human mind and body.
-Studies show that women who received physical touch—such as massage—compared to women who didn’t during labor had 56% fewer c-sections, an 85% reduction in the use of epidural anesthesia, 70% fewer forceps deliveries, 61% decrease in the use of oxytocin, a 25% shorter duration of labor, and a 58% drop in neonatal hospitalization1.
-That is amazing.
-In addition, touch releases oxytocin, the love hormone, to help relieve stress and fear for the laboring mom.
-It also helps turn off your pain receptors when in labor, so you don’t feel as much pain as you do without it.
-I honestly can’t recommend massage enough.
+Studies show that women who received physical touch—such as massage—compared to women who didn’t during labor had 56% fewer c-sections, an 85% reduction in the use of epidural anesthesia, 70% fewer forceps deliveries, 61% decrease in the use of oxytocin, a 25% shorter duration of labor, and a 58% drop in neonatal hospitalization.1 That is amazing.

 2. Aromatherapy